MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 # Tutorial: Implement a quantum random number generator in Q\#

-In this tutorial, you'll write a basic quantum program in Q# that leverages the nature of quantum mechanics to produce a random number.
+Learn to write a basic quantum program in Q# that leverages the nature of quantum mechanics to produce a random number.

+In this tutorial, you'll learn how to

+- Create a Q# project.
+- Prepare your development environment for writing quantum programs in Q#.
+- Understand how Q# programs are structured.
+- Work with qubits and superposition to build a quantum random number generator.

 ## Prerequisites